How New Day’s Debt Settlement Program Works

 2 Receive a complementary savings estimate

-Your specialist will help you understand how much a debt settlement program can help you save and how it will work in your situation.
+Your specialist will help you understand how much a debt consolidation program can help you save and how it is designed to work in your situation.

 3 Decide if it’s right for you